Higher Koszul duality and $n$-affineness

-\begin{remark} Before proceeding with the proof of \cref{char1aff} let us comment on its statement.
-Under what conditions is the global section functor monadic?
-In \cref{char1aff} we look at the loop space of a connected space $X$, but this question makes sense for a general space $Y$.
-We touched upon this question in the general setting of stacks in \cref{remark:on0affineness} above, where we called a stack for which this property holds \emph{almost $0$-affine}.
-We can say something more in the case of Betti stacks.
+We shall simply write $\Omega_*X_{\operatorname{B}}$ for such Betti stack.
+In particular, if $n\geqslant2$, then \cref{prop:naffineifloopn-1} tells us that $X_{\operatorname{B}}$ is $n$-affine if and only if $\Omega_*X_{\operatorname{B}}$ is $(n-1)$-affine. \end{remark} \begin{remark} Before proceeding with the proof of \cref{prop:naffineifloopn-1} let us comment on its statement when $n=1$.
+Under what conditions is the global section functor on the category of local systems over a space $Y$ monadic?
+Or, using the terminology of \cref{remark:on0affineness}, under what conditions is a Betti stack $Y_{\mathrm{B}}$ \emph{almost $0$-affine}?
 It turns out that the answer is quite subtle.
-As explained in \cref{remark:on0affineness}, we have the following simple facts: \begin{enumerate} \item The functor $\Gamma(Y,-)$ is monadic, i.e. $Y_{\mathrm{B}}$ is almost $0$-affine, \emph{only if} the trivial local system $\underline{\Bbbk}_{ Y}$ is a generator of $\LocSys(Y;\Bbbk)$ \item The functor $\Gamma(Y,-)$ is monadic \emph{if} the trivial local system $\underline{\Bbbk}_{ Y}$ is a compact generator of $\LocSys(Y;\Bbbk)$.
+As explained in \cref{remark:on0affineness}, we have the following simple facts: \begin{enumerate} \item The functor $\Gamma(Y,-)$ is monadic, i.e., $Y_{\mathrm{B}}$ is almost $0$-affine, \emph{only if} the trivial local system $\underline{\Bbbk}_{ Y}$ is a generator of $\LocSys(Y;\Bbbk)$. \item The functor $\Gamma(Y,-)$ is monadic \emph{if} the trivial local system $\underline{\Bbbk}_{Y}$ is a compact generator of $\LocSys(Y;\Bbbk)$.
 Indeed, in this case $Y_{\mathrm{B}}$ is weakly $0$-affine in the sense of Gaitsgory, and therefore in particular almost $0$-affine.
-In turn, by Schwede--Shipley (\cite[Proposition $7.1.2.6$]{ha}) $\underline{\Bbbk}_{ Y}$ is a compact generator if and only if the global section functor induces an equivalence
+In turn, by Schwede--Shipley (\cite[Proposition $7.1.2.6$]{ha}) $\underline{\Bbbk}_{Y}$ is a compact generator if and only if the global section functor induces an equivalence